+CPUC Staff comment: “CPUC staff supports the current policy, as re-stated in Resolution E-4818, that broken equipment of any type must utilize a normal replacement baseline independent of the measure classification.
+The only exceptions are BRO measure types and when NMEC or RCT/experimental design approaches are used for the savings determinations.”

 Does repair-indefinitely support existing conditions as standard practice baseline?

 Repair-indefinitely refers to scenarios in which the customer continues to repair broken or degrading equipment rather than replace the equipment.
 Stakeholders indicated that this repair-indefinitely treatment is common in commercial sectors, where code compliance can be very expensive, as well as in industrial and agricultural sectors, where equipment may be too expensive and specialized to replace.
 Stakeholders also discussed classes of equipment, e.g., boilers, that often operate much longer than their EULs due to continual customer repair.
 One stakeholder noted that the 2016 AB802 Technical Analysis study showed that “a significant portion of the install base is being repaired vs replaced.”